-In addition to working with traditional communications channels for many years, I have been creating and engaging with many of the ever-evolving digital ones for some time, too.
-Over the years, the forest & the trees clients have been at the top story on boing boing, inspired YouTube videos, been podcasted about and ripped on Bit Torrent, tweeted about and posted about to different social media channels.
-(Hey, no snickering.
+In addition to working with traditional communications channels for many years, I have been creating and engaging with digital ones for some time.
+Hey, no snickering.
 I did this promotional blog for PBS/BBC waaaaay back in 2005 for the 30th anniversary of Fawlty Towers, and it was still getting thousands of visitors monthly before the platform it was built on went away, and tellyspotting graciously provided it a place to retire in 2012.

 Lots to do!
 No idle hands, hearts or minds!

-I was an instructor for the Center for Nonprofit Management (now called CNMConnect) in Dallas, and in addition to many custom trainings for nonprofits from across the state and country, I was one of the inaugural instructors for the Center’s Nonprofit Management Certificate Program.
-I taught the day-long Marketing, Branding and Public Relations course of that program for 15 years.
-And, it was an honor to be among the first to receive CNM’s Center Stage Spotlight recognition for outstanding faculty in 2011.
+I was an instructor for the Center for Nonprofit Management (now called CNM) in Dallas, and created and presented many well-received custom trainings for nonprofits and companies across the state and country.
+It was an honor to be one of the inaugural instructors for the Center’s Nonprofit Management Certificate Program, and I taught the day-long Marketing, Branding and Public Relations course for 15 years.
+And, in 2011, I also had the honor to be among the first to receive CNM’s Center Stage Spotlight recognition for outstanding faculty.

-I have traveled nationally as an instructor for the Center for Nonprofit Success, and I also was a repeat guest speaker and instructor for the Center for Law Enforcement Administration division of the American Center for American and International Law.
+I traveled nationally as an instructor for the Center for Nonprofit Success, (now called the Center for Nonprofit Learning) and I was a repeat guest speaker and instructor for the Center for Law Enforcement Administration division of the American Center for American and International Law.

 In addition, I have had the opportunity to be a guest speaker for webinars, and regional and national conferences for groups ranging from Texas Instruments to the Texas Society of Certified Public Accountants and the Association of Partners for Public Lands.
 And, I was interviewed for and included in “Connected Causes: Online Marketing Strategies for Nonprofit Organizations”.

-It is especially gratifying to be the founder of the Stevie Ray Vaughan Scholarship Fund, which has awarded more than $800,000 in scholarships to talented eighth-grade students at W.E.
+The most gratifying experience was establishing and being the primary advisor for the Stevie Ray Vaughan Scholarship Fund.
+During its 27 years, the SRV Fund awarded more than $850,000 in college scholarships to more than 240 talented eighth-grade students at W.E.
 Greiner Middle School and Exploratory Arts Academy in Oak Cliff (the Dallas community where SRV was born).
-We celebrated our 25th anniversary this year (2017)!
-Check out our new video — Pride and Joy, definitely!
+To get an idea of the spirit, mission and impact of the SRV Scholarship Fund, check out this video made possible by one of our our major donors: Pride and Joy, definitely!

-I am a member of the Advisory Broad for GreenSourceDFW, and I am very excited to be a new board member for Good Local Markets, the best Farmers Market and more in Dallas!
+I am a member of the Advisory Broad for GreenSourceDFW, and a board member for Good Local Markets, the best Farmers Market and more in Dallas!
 I served as co-chair of the marketing committee for Distinguished Advisory Council for the Department of Engineering Management, Information and Systems in the School of Engineering at Southern Methodist University.
 And, it was wonderful to be part of the team that created Mobileyes Against Hunger — an iPhone photo contest to raise money for the North Texas Food Bank.